 Regarding who some of the leading CBD product manufacturers are presently, we see Aurora Cannabis, Canopy Growth Corporation, CBD American Shaman, CV Sciences, Inc., Elixinol, Folium Biosciences, Gaia Botanicals LLC, IRIE CBD, Isodiol International Inc., NuLeaf Naturals, LLC, and Pharmahemp.
 These companies are adopting strategies such as product innovations, mergers & acquisitions, joint ventures, collaborations, and strategic partnerships to maintain their presence in the global CBD market.
 Some companies, like Elixicure in Southern California, have made the effort to get FDA over-the-counter approval for its CBD-based topical pain relief roll-on to ensure its expansion in the consumer market.

 Regarding upcoming and growing CBD markets beyond the medical and consumer sectors, we see growing interest in CBD-based products for pets.
+Since the introduction of cbd for pets, the pet-health industry has grown at an unstoppable rate.
+Who doesn’t want the best for their pets?
+Right!
 In February of 2018, Marijuana Company of America (MCOA) launched its hempSMART Full Spectrum Pet Drops with a specially formulated product containing naturally occurring CBD, which is derived from a combination of hemp seed oil, a full spectrum hemp extract, fractionated coconut oil, and a rich bacon flavor.
-While the FDA has not yet approved CBD in pet food, many pet owners claim that CBD helps their dogs with arthritic pain.
+While the FDA has not yet approved CBD in pet food, many pet owners claim that CBD helps their dogs with arthritic pain, as well as looking at cbd for dog allergies.
 Part of the theory as to why dogs benefit from CBD is that dogs have more cannabinoid receptors in their brains than humans do.
 Studies are presently under way showing CBD’s health benefits in pets.
 See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5109620/.

 As more consumers look for natural, plant-based foods and medicines, consumer demand for hemp and naturally derived CBD also rises.
 CBD is being added to foods and beverages, pet products, and cosmetics in both the U.S. and throughout the world.
 Hemp not only produces CBD, but also provides fibers that can be effectively used in consumer goods from textiles to concrete.
 As more countries legalize hemp and CBD, both commercial and consumer consumption of hemp and CBD rises globally, making these markets expand exponentially.
 Accordingly, CBD’s market future is bright.